cyfung1031/userscript-supports/UserScript.md

 * Can be used in Chrome, Brave, Edge, Firefox, Opera, etc.
 * Open Source
 * GitHub: https://github.com/scriptscat/scriptcat
+* By China developer, and with Chinese Community
 * https://docs.scriptcat.org/

 ## UserScript Website